BenoitPAIX/16S_Metabarcoding_tutorial/README.md

 plot_prevalence = plot_prevalence + xlab("Prevalence (Negative Controls)") + ylab("Prevalence (True Samples)")
 plot_prevalence
  ```
 Conclusion: the contaminants are mostly prevalent in the negative controls and not in the true samples!
-The results are ok !
+The results are ok!

 We can save this plot, as a figure to confirm the quality of our decontamination
  ```